Running tests¶

 > pytest tardis

-Running the more advanced unit tests requires TARDIS Reference data that can be downloaded (tardis-refdata).
-Git LFS is used to download the large refdata files in the tardis-refdata repository.
+Running the more advanced unit tests requires TARDIS Regression data that can be downloaded from the tardis-regression-data repository.
+The regression data contains data in different formats (npy, hdf5, csv etc.) which is used by the testing pipeline to verify the accuracy of the codebase.
+Git LFS is used to download and track the files in the tardis-regression-data repository.

 Finally, the tests can be run using the following command